stridecolossus/jove-blog/blog/part-5-terrain/swapchain-recreation.md

 ## Swapchain

-To facilitate recreation of the swapchain a new exception is introduced indicating that the swapchain has been invalidated:
+A new exception is introduced indicating that the swapchain has been invalidated:

 ```java
 public class Swapchain extends VulkanObject {